aiMonster/Garmin-Contrast-Shower/README.md

 High priority:

-- Add the possibility to set a single cycle and use only COLD type for Cold Shower
+- Add the possibility to skip the Switch cycle
+- Add possibility to select alert type and strength (vibe and tone)
+- Adjust color (on some devices Red is difficult to see)
 - Add the possibility to select the activity type
 - Fix touchscreen issue
 - Configure first cycle type